rore/janrain-backplane-2/README20.md

 * Request parameters: `block` (optional, default 0), `callback` (optional), `since` (optional)

-[ An Authenticated Access Token MUST be presented in the header only, for example: `Authorization: Bearer vF9dft4qmT` while an Anonymous Access Token may be presented as the URL parameter `access_token`. ]
+An Authenticated Access Token MUST be presented in the header only, for example: `Authorization: Bearer vF9dft4qmT`

+An Anonymous Access Token may be presented as the URL parameter `access_token`.

 * Response body: JSON with the fields `nextUrl` (continuation URL) and `messages` (array of backplane messages).
  If the number of messages to return exceeds the pagination limit, the field `moreMessages` we be set to true and the